Skip to content Skip to sidebar Skip to footer

 Enough fantasizing.
 Here’s what painting upholstery can do:

-So, as long as the frame and cushions are holding up, a slipcover will make it seem as if you had just brought it back from the store.
+You can slipcover chairs and ottomans too.
+As long as the frame and cushions are holding up, a couch cover will make it seem as if you have bought your sofa brand new.

 If you’re curious about using sofa covers as an alternative to upholstery, don’t forget to order fabric samples to get some first hand touchy-feely experience.